delta-incubator/dat/README.md

 ### Create reference tables

-Create the reference tables with `python dat/create_reference_tables.py`.
+Create the reference tables with `python -m dat.create_reference_tables`.

 The reference tables are already checked into this repo, so you don't need to create them yourself.